Moving Mom to Assisted Living: Tips for a Smooth Transition

 Maintaining Independence with VELA Mobility Chairs

 Supporting your mother during her move to assisted living is vital.
-Continued engagement and involvement in her care plan, along with solutions such as VELA chairs, can help maintain her independence and well-being.
-As noted by Retirement Living, active participation in her new life can enhance her safety and satisfaction.
+Continued engagement and involvement in her care plan, along with solutions such as VELA chairs and smart assistive devices, can help maintain her independence and well-being.
+Active participation in her new life and access to technology-enabled safety features can enhance both her satisfaction and overall safety [1], [5].

 The journey to assisted living is challenging, but it can lead to enriched living when approached with thoughtfulness and compassion.
 With careful planning, honest communication, and steadfast support, this transition can create a nurturing environment, prioritizing dignity and quality of life for your mother.